tom-doerr/text_improvement/README.md

 ## Overview

 Text Improvement Assistant is an AI-powered tool that helps improve text quality using DSPy and large language models.
-It provides both a web interface (Streamlit) and CLI for text enhancement with reasoning and issue identification.
+It provides a web interface for text enhancement with reasoning and issue identification.

 ## Features